dwrobel/flatcam/README.md

 - fixed some bugs recently introduced in Editors due of the changes done to the way mouse panning is detected
 - cleaned up the context menu's when in Editors; made some structural changes
 - updated the code in camlib.CNCJob.generate_from_excellon_by_tools() to work with the new API from Google OR-Tools
+- all Gerber regions (G36 G37) are stored in the '0' aperture
+- fixed a bug that added geometry with clear polarity in the apertures where was not supposed to be

 25.04.2019